affans/yorkuthesis/README.md

 # Latex Template for master/phd @ York University
 York University, Toronto, Canada

 This is a Latex class file that satisifies the organization and technical Requirements of a [masters/phd](http://gradstudies.yorku.ca/current-students/thesis-dissertation/organization/) thesis set out by Faculty of Graduate Studies, York University.
+This is not officially endorsed by York University or FGS.
+I will likely not be maintaining this when I graduate (October 2019).
+PRs are always welcome.
+Alternatively, fork it and make your own.

+## Instructions on how to use this template below.

 ### Download
 Download the `.cls` file in the same folder you are working in (or install it system-wide if you have the technical skills to do so).